Disappearance of Virginia Carpenter: Theories

-Since Carpenter went missing, different theories have been proposed as the reason for her disappearance, including running away, leaving with a lover, being kidnapped, being murdered, amnesia, or even being sold into a white slavery ring.
+Different theories have been proposed as the reason for Carpenter's disappearance.
+These have included running away, leaving with a lover, being kidnapped, being murdered, amnesia, or even being sold into forced prostitution.
 Psychiatrists and doctors who were consulted stated she had nothing to run away from but had rather enthusiastically looked forward to the future.
 It was also suggested that her body could have been weighed down and sunken in Lewisville Lake (then known as Lake Dallas), which was too large and too deep to be dragged.
 Carpenter knew three of the victims who were murdered by the "Phantom Killer" credited with the Texarkana Moonlight Murders, leading to speculation as to whether that case was linked to her disappearance.

 Texas Ranger Lewis Rigler concluded Carpenter was dead because he believed there was no reason for her to disappear.
 He said she did not owe anyone any money, she had no criminal past, no jealous ex-boyfriends, no lovers convincing her to run away, and according to a medical exam before her disappearance, she was not pregnant.